-Missing for almost half a century, the iconic Joe Drinkwater tugboat has returned to Sproat Lake.
-In the mid 1940’s the Joe Drinkwater III, arrived from Great Central Lake to Sproat Lake.
-During its almost 30 year stay, the famous tugboat was a signature trademark of a vibrant and flourishing forestry industry; hauling building materials, towing log flows and delivery fresh food and and spirits to both residents and businesses around Sproat Lake.
+It was mid 1940’s when the Joe Drinkwater III tugboat arrived on Sproat Lake from Great Central Lake, B.C.
+Active for nearly 30 years, the hard-working tugboat became a signature trademark of the region’s vibrant and flourishing forestry industry; hauling building materials, towing log flows and delivering fresh food and spirits to residents and businesses all around the lake.

-As the latest chapter in the Sproat Lake's rich history, Drinkwaters promises to be true to the legacy.
-We endeavor to provide quality, fresh local food, abundant spirits and many fond memories to residents and visitors enjoying the natural beauty of Sproat Lake.
+As the latest chapter in all this rich history, Drinkwaters promises to be true to the legacy.
+We’re committed to provide quality, fresh, local food, abundant spirits and many fond memories to residents and visitors enjoying the natural beauty of Sproat Lake.